KaiyuanGao/awesome-deeplearning-nlp-papers/README.md

 # Awesome-Deeplearning-NLP-Papers [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
-:blue_book: personal reading lists in deep learning and natural language processing.
+:blue_book: reading lists in deep learning and natural language processing.

 **This is a long-term project.
 Hope i will stick to it and keep updating.**